 The World's Most Powerful Single-Drop Waterfall

-Deep in Guyana's Amazon rainforest, where the Potaro River cuts through billion-year-old Guiana Shield sandstone, Kaieteur Falls drops 741 feet in a single plunge, five times the height of Niagara and twice that of Victoria Falls.
+Deep in Guyana's Amazon rainforest, where the Potaro River cuts through billion-year-old Guiana Shield sandstone, Kaieteur Falls drops 741 feet in a single plunge, nearly five times the height of Niagara and twice that of Victoria Falls.
 An average of 663 cubic meters of water passes over the edge every second, making this one of the most powerful single-drop waterfalls on Earth by the combined measure of height and volume.
 The falls sit at the heart of Kaieteur National Park, 630 square kilometers of untouched rainforest reachable only by chartered aircraft or multi-day overland expedition.
 Sacred to the indigenous Patamona people and home to golden rocket frogs, Guianan cock-of-the-rock, and harpy eagles, Kaieteur remains one of the least-visited natural wonders of its scale anywhere in the Americas.

 Ecovoyager Experiences